BadrAlioui/forthProject/README.md

 #### Deploying a Django Project on Heroku

+## Tools & Deployment Process

+This project is managed and deployed using a combination of modern tools and services:

+- **Git Bash & Visual Studio Code:**
+  We use Git Bash for executing Git commands and Visual Studio Code for code editing.
+All changes are committed using Git Bash and then pushed to GitHub via Visual Studio Code’s integrated Git features.

+- **GitHub:**
+  The project repository is hosted on GitHub, providing version control and collaborative development features.

+- **Cloudinary:**
+  All images used in the project are stored and served through Cloudinary, ensuring fast and optimized delivery of media assets.

 Heroku is a cloud platform that lets you build, run, and operate applications entirely in the cloud.
 Here's how to deploy this project:

 1. **Create an account or log in to Heroku.**